cvc-digital/typo3-webauthn/README.md

 If you want, you can enter a description for the credential you are about to register.

 ![Picture with registration process](Documentation/images/registration.png)

-## Features coming soon
-- [ ] Add compatibility to TYPO3 v10.
-- [ ] Add feature toggle to force users to register an authenticator on their first login.